Hungama (2003 film)

-Hungama is a 2003 Indian Hindi-language comedy romance drama film co-written and directed by Priyadarshan and produced by Venus Records & Tapes.
-The film stars Akshaye Khanna, Paresh Rawal, Aftab Shivdasani, and Rimi Sen, while Shakti Kapoor, Rajpal Yadav, Tiku Talsania, and Shoma Anand play supporting roles.
-It is a remake of Priyadarshan's own 1984 Malayalam film Poochakkoru Mookkuthi,.
-The film was a commercial success.
+Hungama is a 2003 Indian Hindi-language comedy film co-written and directed by Priyadarshan and produced by Venus Records & Tapes.
+The film stars Akshaye Khanna, Aftab Shivdasani, Rimi Sen, and Paresh Rawal while Shakti Kapoor, Rajpal Yadav, Tiku Talsania, and Shoma Anand appear in supporting roles.
+It is a remake of Priyadarshan's own 1984 Malayalam film Poochakkoru Mookkuthi, which itself is inspired by Charles Dickens' play The Strange Gentleman.
+The film was released on 1 August 2003 and was a commercial success.

 Plot

 Anjali Patekar arrives in Mumbai looking for a job.
 To secure cheap lodging from a paranoid landlord Popat, who only rents to married couples, she fakes a marriage to Nandu Apte, an aspiring musician who has run away from home.
 Jeetu Sahai starts an electronics business after robbing his miserly father.
-His friend Anil woos Madhuri, the daughter of criminal Teja Bhai, by pretending to be millionaire businessman Radhe Shyam Tiwari's son, and conspires with Tiwari's servant Pandu to secure a marriage with her.
+His friend Anil woos Madhuri, the daughter of criminal Teja, by pretending to be millionaire businessman Radhe Shyam Tiwari's son, and conspires with Tiwari's servant Pandu to secure a marriage with her.
 Meanwhile, Radhe Shyam Tiwari and his wife, also named Anjali, decide to leave their village and shift to Mumbai, prompting Anil to flee.
-Teja approaches Tiwari to discuss the marriage and accuses him of lying when he claims to have no knowledge of his supposed son.
+Teja approaches Tiwari to discuss the marriage, and accuses him of lying when he claims to have no knowledge of his supposed son.
 Anjali Tiwari also accuses her husband of having an extramarital affair.

 Anjali visits Tiwari's mansion looking for a job, while Jeetu goes there to fix equipment and mistakes her for Tiwari's daughter.
 Later on, she applies for a position at Jeetu's store, who hires her in an attempt to woo her.
 Anjali continues the pretense, and Jeetu starts dropping her off at Tiwari's mansion every day.
 Radhe Shyam spots Jeetu outside his house as he does so, with his wife spotting the other Anjali at the same time.
-Both Tiwaris become convinced that their spouses are having an affair with the younger counterparts.
+The couple becomes convinced that their spouses are having an affair with the younger counterparts.